Here’s How ‘Dancing With The Stars’ Season 29 Will Be Different, Including No Group Dances

 But despite some glaring differences, DWTS probably won’t be constantly addressing the pandemic each week.

-“If you want to know you are in the middle of a pandemic there are a million places you can go,” Rob Mills, the ABC television executive overseeing the show, said.
+“If you want to know you are in the middle of a pandemic there are a million places you can go,” said Rob Mills, the ABC television executive overseeing the show.

 “What we want to do is give you a respite from that and just entertain you for two hours,” he added.